Marshmallows7920/UMUAS/landing.md

 				<header class="major">
 					<h3>Sponsorships</h3>
 				</header>
 				<p>Sponsorships help us acquire high quality materials and components for our drones.
 They allow us to rapidly prototype new ideas and innovate.
-Better sensors and subsystems give us a competitive advantage over other teams in competitions we participate in.   </p>
+Better sensors and subsystems give us a competitive advantage over other teams in competitions we participate in.
+Financial sponshorships allow us to cover competiton costs and drone pilot licensing.
+Hardware sponsorhsips and donations allow us to incoroporate your components into our aircraft design.
+Sponsor logos are displayed prominently on our aircraft during competitions.  </p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>